9dots/9dots.io-pages/OevYoBW.md

 9. HTML tags are written in order from the top of the page to the bottom of the page.

 ## Elaborate
 Handout the Stickman example worksheet.
-Together the class will translate the example document into HTML tags.
+Together the class translates the example document into HTML tags.

-- First, students will label their document so that each element is catagorized as either a heading, paragraph, or an image
+- First, students label their document so that each element is catagorized as either a heading, paragraph, or an image
 - The example document is color coded to match with the answer page.
 - To write the HTML for each element on the example document, guide students through the same steps as the examples above.